 Corinella Boat Ramp

 Corinella has a dual lane deep water boat ramp accessible at all tide levels.
-The ramp has full jetties on either side making it easier to launch and retrieve boats.
+The ramp has jetties on either side making it easier to launch and retrieve boats.
 Fees are payable for use of the ramp (see fees information below).

 Ramp Launching Fees

 Fees remain payable on an annual or daily basis.
 See below for details

 There is limited trailer parking in the ramp vicinity, but more parking available on the reserve above, bordered by Smythe Street, Peters Street and the Esplanade.